mudasar187/Todo-REST-API/README.md

 - Go to the main *.js file, where the server runs.
 In this app i have my main *.js file named 'server.js'

-- Add a new line with this -> let port = process.env.PORT || 3000;
+- Add a new line with this -> let port = process.env.PORT;
 - Add these lines in bottom of the file ->  app.listen(port, () => {
     console.log(`Started up at port ${port}`);
 });
-- Add this lines to 'package.json' file -> "scripts": {
+- Add this lines to 'package.json' file, REMEMBER TO INCLUDE ALL THE TEXT ->

+  "scripts": {
     "start": "node server/server.js",
-    "test": "mocha server/**/*.test.js",
+    "test": "export NODE_ENV=test || SET \"NODE_ENV=test\" && mocha server/**/*.test.js",
     "test-watch": "nodemon --exec 'npm test'"
   },

-- Add this line right above "author" -> "engines": {
+  "engines": {
     "node": "8.10.0"
   },

-- Go to the file where the connection for mongodb is, in my project i have it in 'mongoose.js' file, add this line -> mongoose.connect(process.env.MONGODB_URI || 'mongodb://localhost:27017/TodoApp');
+- Go to the file where the connection for mongodb is, in my project i have it in 'mongoose.js' file, add this line -> mongoose.connect(process.env.MONGODB_URI);

 - When done, go to your terminal where project is located and type followings